-Surry Hills’ cocktail credentials are all in order now that Gardel’s in back
+Surry Hills’ cocktail credentials are all in order now that Gardel’s is back

 It would be too easy to spend all our cash on cocktails here (we’ve done it before) but it you want to slow things down, a crisp Alhambra 1925 is the Spanish answer to a Peroni, or you could smash an Argentinean Salta lager.
-Wines by the glass are flying the flag for the Americas and you could do worse things with your evening than spend it with Wild Bunch’s Zinfadel, a Californian red with a gentle, mineral character and muted berry flavours.
+Wines by the glass are flying the flag for the Americas and you could do worse things with your evening than spend it with Wild Bunch’s Zinfandel, a Californian red with a muted fruitiness balanced by a gentle, mineral finish.

 Everything may be shiny and new in Gardel’s 2.0, but it’s also still the same; the mirrors above the bar, pressed silver ceiling and red leather padding underneath the counter have all been put right back where they belong.
 And the tiny glass deli counter is back in pride of place at the top of the stairs and filled with house-cured meats, cheese and pickles.
 They can all be yours for $28 with the Chef’s Selection.
 Slices of Barossa wanera washed rind, a gentle cheddar and Gippsland’s impossibly creamy Shadows of Blue are joined on a metal tray by tender, fatty cured pork belly, pepper-spiced coppa and a bresaola that’s setting a new bar for intensely flavoursome beef.
 Cutting through the cheese and meat party is a pickle selection that includes whole okra, the earthy funk of radish, and some sweet spooning crescents of celery.
 And we’re not done yet, folks.
 There’s quince; bread; short, buttery crackers and all the green olives anyone could require in a single sitting.